sodafoundation/documentation/content/guides/user-guides/orchestration/_index.md

 ```

 ### Customized workflow
-If user writes their own Mistral workflows and corresponding actions they can follow following steps to orchestrate it through OpenSDS dashboard.
-All these steps need to be executed from the OpenSDS ssh console.
+If user writes their own Mistral workflows and corresponding actions they can follow following steps to orchestrate it through SODA dashboard.
+All these steps need to be executed from the SODA ssh console.

 ### Steps to follow:
     a) Copy the custom workflow into the '/opt/stackstorm/packs/opensds/actions/workflows/' directory of stackstorm/stackstorm:latest docker container.
 Ex: docker cp custom_wf.yaml 58d22927c38f:/opt/stackstorm/packs/opensds/actions/workflows/